github/gh-gei/README.md

 #### Download and Configure the GH-GEI command-line Tool

-Navigate to the `Releases` for this repo and grab the latest release for your local operating system.
+Navigate to the `Releases` for this repository and grab the latest release for your local operating system.
 ![Releases](https://user-images.githubusercontent.com/29484535/145065021-35f37a00-1a25-42a4-804d-11fd9f8cc811.png)
 Once you have downloaded the `Release`, you need to extract it to your local machine.
 **Note** you will want to place the `octoshift` executable somewhere easy to reference or add to your path.